nerdschoolbergen/react/exercise-4/README.md

 The right-side panel (blue) displays the state.
 At the moment we have just defined an empty list of `todos` (remember, in `todosReducer`, we set the default reducer state to an empty array: `todos = []`, and in `rootReducer` we mapped the `todos`-property to the `todosReducer`, thus creating the _node in the state tree_ `todos: []`).
 Note the `Tree`, `Char`, and `Raw` tabs.
 We'll just use the `Tree`-view, but others may be interesting with big applications.

 The top-right button group (green) toggles between viewing the details of an action (that you select in the left-hand list), showing the state-tree (current, and default view), and inspecting the diff between the old and new state caused by an action.

+The buttons at the bottom are for special and advanced use cases and can be safely ignored for now.

 We'll explore this extension more as we go along.
 For now, let's get on with our app.